-The Center for Engineering Concepts Development manages a number of symposia in areas of current interest:
+The Center for Engineering Concepts Development holds periodic symposia in areas of current interest:

 Engineering for Social Change Symposium

-On December 7th, 2017, the Center for Engineering Concepts Development (CECD) held its first planning symposium in the area of Engineering for Social Change.
+We held a planning symposium in the area of Engineering for Social Change.
 A wide range of attendees from IIT Delhi (India), Toronto University (Canada), Khalifa University (UAE), Baylor University (Texas), University of San Diego (California), Department of Defense, the Waste Management company Covanta, College of Southern Maryland and the University of Maryland joined for a full day of discussions on this new and unique topic.

 The objective of the symposium was to examine the viability of a regular conference on the subject of unintended consequences of engineering in the broader sense.
 The overwhelming thought that was gathered from the attendees is that a periodic symposium/meeting/think tank with a narrower focus but more unstructured format could possibly lead to a more useful output.
 The focus issues of this symposium included ethics and unintended consequences, the complexity of modern scientific and engineering solutions, the practice of social good and being socially inclusive when engineering products, the importance of metrics for impact, how technology has affected our learning, and the need for focus in such broad areas.